satishmarathe/junitBasicsRev0/README.md

-# productservice
+# sample with Junit5 and Mockito
-Sample application with basics about Junit5 and Mockito.
+Sample application with basics about .

 # Example 1
 This is an example of mocking a stand alone method